jtpereyda/boofuzz/README.md

  - Better recording of test data.
  - Far fewer bugs.

-Sulley is affectionately named after the creature from Monsters Inc., because of his fuzziness.
+Sulley is affectionately named after the giant teal and purple creature from Monsters Inc. due to his fuzziness.
 Boofuzz is likewise named after the only creature known to have scared Sulley himself: Boo!

 ![Boo from Monsters Inc](http://s21.postimg.org/rssnxdho7/boo_happy.png)